openspending/openspending/doc/model/design.rst

 * ``label`` is assumed to be a human-readable identifier that will be used as a title and heading for the dimension member pahe and references to the member in general.
+* ``uri`` contains a unified URI for the entity mentioned in this dimension, e.g. an OpenCorporates URI or a reference to a classificiation scheme.
 * ``color`` will be used when the dimension member is included in visualizations.
 If no color is set, it will be selected from a pre-defined palette.